Loginistaken/Arm-design-intelligence/Wieght-Capacity.md

 Welcome to Arm-Design Intelligence, a cutting-edge exoskeletal engineering solution designed to amplify human ability while respecting the biomechanics of the human body.
-Developed with a deep understanding of physics, bioengineering, and cybernetics, this isn’t just a robotic limb—it’s a mechanical revolution in motion.
+Developed with a deep understanding of physics, bioengineering, and cybernetics,

 🚀 ENGINEERED FOR ENHANCED PERFORMANCE